Hack-WashU/general-website/README.md

 Hugo uses the terminal theme to generate the static site files, the template is linked in `config.toml`.

-Served with a github actions script in `.github/workflows`, served from `/public`
+Served with a github actions script in `.github/workflows`.

 ## Available scripts